Dellenoam/avescambot-backend/README.md

 alembic upgrade head
 ```

-Now you can try running the server through uvicorn
+Now you can try to run the server in development mode via the main.py file

 ```
 python src/main.py